develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-biased-dice.markdown

 to serve as a core component of an AI solution, which is about mostly selecting the nearly best option but occasionally trying out a sub-optimal solution.

-### Applying Onion Random to Mimic Cheating Dice
+### Applying Onion Random to Mimic Biased Dice

-Let's implement something now that allows us to create the "cheating dice" effect.
+Let's implement something now that allows us to create the "biased dice" effect.
 I will call the following implementation "onion random" algorithm, because it justs creates a random number within given range, and then randomly splits the number into smaller numbers.
 Finally we get an outcome that is a random number